-Students explore how conceptions and experiences of race and ethnicity affect daily life within Canada and abroad using various sociological perspectives.
-Focusing on historical and current issues, students examine how individuals experience and challenge the socially constructed labels of race and ethnicity, while also learning how these ideologies are maintained.
+Students explore how conceptions and experiences of race and ethnicity affect daily life in Canada and abroad using various sociological perspectives.
+Focusing on historical and current issues, students examine how individuals experience and challenge the socially constructed labels of race and ethnicity and learn how these ideologies are maintained.